-The spinal cord is essentially the bundle of nerves that runs from the brain down through the spinal column.
-These nerves deliver all messages about pain and movement between the brain and every part of the body.
-This is why a spinal injury can be such a devastating accident injury.
-A direct trauma to the cord, or to the bones and tissue that protect it, will cause side effects that extend to other parts of the body, like paralysis or loss of feeling.
-Where those symptoms are experienced depends upon where the spinal cord was damaged and how severely it was damaged.
-If the damage is severe or the spinal cord is completely severed, the injured individual may suffer paralysis of the arms and legs or any portion of the body below the damaged spinal cord.
+The spinal cord is the bundle of nerves that runs from the brain down through the spinal column.
+These nerves deliver all messages about pain and movement between the brain and every part of the body, which is why a spinal injury can be so devastating — direct trauma to the cord, or to the bones and tissue that protect it, will cause side effects that extend to other parts of the body.
+Suppose the damage is severe or the spinal cord is completely severed.
+In that case, the injured individual may suffer paralysis of the arms and legs or any portion of the body below the damaged spinal cord.

-Ask Robert White to help you determine the appropriate injury settlement in a case like this.
-No amount of financial compensation can undo the damage of a spinal injury or make the injury any easier to bear.
-An appropriate settlement can make sure you or your loved one will be covered for all future medical needs and on-going care.
+Ask Robert White to help you determine the appropriate injury settlement for your situation.
+No amount of financial compensation can undo the damage of a spinal injury or make the injury any easier to bear, but an appropriate settlement can make sure you or your loved one will be covered for all future medical needs and ongoing care.